 Food Security Project

 The Fresno State Food Security Project is a multi-initiative program to support students who may be experiencing food insecurity or other challenges that might inhibit their academic success at Fresno State.
 The initiatives were created to reach out to students in varying levels of food insecurity, as well as provide students with resources available to them both on and off campus.
+Initiatives include: